Zofware/www.simplesportscaster.com/docs/_pages/about.md

 ## Pricing

-Starting in February 2021, we introduced a number of subscription options for SimpleSportsCaster.
-There are two subscription levels, Basic and Deluxe, available for purchase.
+There are two license levels, Basic and Deluxe, available for purchase.
 See [this page](/help/pricing) for more information.

 ## Version History